openlibraryenvironment/gokb-info/docs/documentation/review-requests.en.md

 * **Date Created:** The field shows the date when the review request was created.
 * **Status:** The status ("Open" or "Closed") indicates the status of the review request.
 When a review request is processed, i.e. the reviewed component is considered correct by you (after a correction or because the review request does not require further processing), you can set the status to "Closed".
 * **Curatory Groups:** The responsible curatory groups are displayed in this field.
-* **Action Taken:** This field indicates how the GOKb has automatically dealt with the identified problem.
-If the entry is empty, the GOKb was unable to take any action.
+* **Action Taken:** This field indicates how the GOKB has automatically dealt with the identified problem.
+If the entry is empty, the GOKB was unable to take any action.
 * **Cause:** This field specifies the cause that resulted the review request being opened.
 * **Blue Info Box (To Do):** If an action is required from you as a user, you will receive instructions here.
 If the entry is empty, the review request was for your information only.
 You can then close it by clicking "Mark Finished".
 * **Component to review:** This field specifies the exact component, i.e., which package, platform, or provider is the cause of the review request.